 Eighteen months later it all paid off for me as I started my own eating house in a small inner city suburb, Red Hill in Brisbane.
 I named the restaurant- NATARAJA Indian Restaurant.
 This place soon became the talk of the town and I was racking in money week after week.
 That was more money I had ever seen in my life.
 That was way back in 1986.

 I Then Got Married!

-A year before in 1985 I married Sherrene from India, an old classmate of mine from school days in Bangalore, India.
+A year before in 1985 I got married.
 Its seemed the best thing that happened to me back then.
 We stayed married for 12 years.

 The Dream Had Turned Into A Nightmare